Understanding the 5 Types of Construction Project Costs

 • Regular Review: Continuously review decisions to ensure the chosen path aligns with the strategic goals.

 The world of construction is a symphony of details, decisions, and dynamics, where every note must be carefully composed.
+Mastering construction cost types is the foundation for sound budgeting, realistic forecasting, and confident risk management.
 As we have explored, construction project costs are not merely about numbers on a spreadsheet; they are about understanding the many facets that shape a project, from the tangible to the intangible.

 • Direct Costs: The building blocks defining the project’s material aspects.